 HQ Staff Contacts:

-Julio Santos – General assistance, chapter technology, and relationship with SMPS volunteers
+Julio Santos – General assistance, chapter technology, regional conference support, and relationship with SMPS volunteers

 Tina Myers – Advise on legal and governance, bylaw review, policies and procedures